MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/device-license-cant-find-guide.md

 # Can't find a guide on a shared HoloLens device

-Learn how to resolve a problem when you can't find a guide in Dynamics 365 Guides on a shared device license.

 ## Symptom

 Can't find a guide in Dynamics 365 Guides on a shared HoloLens device.